silver-language/workspace-silver/task/general cleanup.md

 * They could be more informal and discussion-like
 * Needn't *necessarily* be working towards some specific outcome (unlike tasks), but could certainly generate results.
 * Should probably express a brief-ish burst of thought.
 For example a given journal entry shouldn't be open for much more than a week or so (if even that long) before it needs to be closed.
-* Once a journal entry is closed it shouldn't get major edits, maybe just tidies for typos, egregious errors, and forwarding notes to other relevent documents.
+* Once a journal entry is closed it shouldn't get major edits, maybe just tidies for typos, egregious errors, and forwarding notes to other relevant documents.
 * Revisiting a journal entry or idea means opening a new journal entry with a link to the original.